Taking advantage of and focusing on a particular real estate niche can be very beneficial.

 This matrix will allow you to generate and brainstorm new real estate niches.

-Additionally, I analyzed all the already existing real estate niches to find out the most profitable ones and what criteria to apply to find a profitable one.
+Additionally, I analyzed all the existing real estate niches to find the most profitable ones and what criteria to apply to find a profitable one.

 While there are different opinions about pronouncing the term “niche,” the situation looks better and less controversial when defining a niche market.

-It is basically a subgroup or segment of a larger market with its own demands and preferences.
+It is a subgroup or segment of a larger market with its own demands and preferences.

 By focusing on niche markets, businesses can often provide better solutions to the needs of specific consumers than competitors targeting a larger or broader audience.